gemrb/gemrb.github.io/FAQ.md

 contributed to [IESDP](https://gibberlings3.github.io/iesdp/) which made GemRB possible.

-## Is it possible to create a new game with GemRB?

-Of course, but don't underestimate the effort involved.
-A basic demo is bundled with GemRB, but you can only awkwardly walk around there.

-For more details and discussions, see [newgame](New-game.md) and the linked forum threads.

 ## X/Y/Z doesn't work or is buggy.
 Where to report it?

 Click the Feedback link on the top of the page.

-## Does/will GemRB work on platform X/Y/Z?
+## Does GemRB work on platform X/Y/Z?

 GemRB already supports a [wide array of software and hardware platforms](Supported-platforms.md) and so it shouldn't be hard to extend to